Eragon615/cs50-2023-rust/README.md

 * [Week 5]()

 # Setting up this repo
+I wanted to have all the weeks in the same repo, and to name the files similarly to cs50 so I avoided using `cargo new`.

 # Included Crates
 These are the crates I used to complete challenges in some of the weeks' challenges.